Frequently Asked Questions

 Note that the value of the RPMs transmitted telemetrically from the ESC and then converted and displayed in the DIAGNOSTIC section in the real time tab and also transmitted to the receiver who in turn transmits them to the ground to the transmitter, they make a completely different path and are processed by routines completely different from the routines that read the pulses on the GOV port.

 It is virtually impossible for either not work.
-PS: Obviously with Micro Brain2 a differnt kind of cable with two JST connectors is needed.
+PS: Obviously with Micro Brain2 a different kind of cable with two JST connectors is needed.
 On the other hand, when you are sure that the GOV port is working properly and reads the incoming pulses, this method can also be used to verify that the other ports that provide outgoing pulses to the servos (Throttle, SRV1, SRV2, SRV3) are working properly without the need of checking with other instruments (e.g. oscilloscopes).

 Keep in mind that the refresh rates vary from port to port.
 For example, the default Throttle output is at 50Hz, i.e. 50X60=3.000 pulses per minute that will be divided by the value set in “pulses for rotation” and then further divided by the “Main Gear ratio” value.
-The SRV1, SRV2, SRV3 servo referencing frequency can be adjusted using the slider in panel 7 “Servo Setup (Output)” of the Wizard.

 Q 35: Can I use Brain2 flight control units on models with Flybar?